eb1992/ShiftLcd/README.md

 1. Connect everything according to the picture:

 ![Connections](extras/Connections.png)
+The pull down resistor connected to the LCDs D7-pin should be about 10 kOhms.
+The 10 kOhms potentiometer connected to the LCDs V0-pin can be replaced by a ca 5 kOhms resistor.

 2. In the Arduino IDE: Sketch > Include Library > Manage Libraries.